Learn About Our Walk-In Process

 • Doctor shopping to get morphine or other prescription opioids

-If someone shows signs of morphine abuse, they may not be addicted.
-Abuse often leads to addiction, though.
-Physical symptoms of morphine abuse include:
+If someone shows signs of morphine misuse, they may not be addicted.
+Misuse often leads to addiction, though.
+Physical symptoms of morphine misuse include:

 • Drowsiness